na-na-hi/renget/archive/iftod.md

 \>realize immediately that it's a libido enhancer and sweep it off your tray in disgust
 \>try focus on eating while ignoring the loud conversation behind you as a hunter boasts about his recent escapades with the local Jagras population
 \>finish your preparations and go to find the wingdrake you've been assigned to
-\>it's harness is...interesting to say the least, covered in lacy frills and seemingly designed to draw attention to the spot under it's tail, which you woefully realize you'll have a perfect angle to stare at for the whole flight
+\>it's harness is...interesting to say the least, covered in lacy frills and seemingly designed to draw attention to the spot under it's tail, which you woefully realize you'll have a perfect angle to stare at for the whole flight%%

 \########################################

 >What kind of situation could possibly lead to you being tied to your monster gf?
 Drunk with the boys, who are "in" on your little secret and decide to play a prank on you once you drink yourself under the table?

-\>Be fucking monster gf
+%darkgreen%\>Be fucking monster gf
 \>Getting really rough, moving around and swapping positions a lot
 \>During one switch she accidentally bumps into a tree knocking it over
 \>Vines growing on the tree fall on top of you